apache/hadoop-release-support/README.md

 then verify the signature of each downloaded file.

-If you don't yet trust the key of whoever signed the release then now is the time to use the keytool to declare that you trust them -after performing whatever verification you consider is wise.
+If you don't yet trust the key of whoever signed the release then
+1. In your keychain app: update the keys from the server, to see if they've been signed by others.
+2. Perform whatever key verification you can and sign the key that level -ideally push up the signature to the servers.

 ### untar source and build.